managedkaos/learning-nginx-exercise-files/README.txt

 Inside each folder is a file named Vagrantfile.
 This file contains the definition for a virtual machine running Ubuntu 18.04 LTS.

-To boot the VM for a lesson, open a termnial (CMD or Powershell on Windows; Terminal on Mac) and navigate to the directory containing the Vagrantfile you want to use.
+To boot the VM for a lesson, open a terminal (CMD or Powershell on Windows; Terminal on Mac) and navigate to the directory containing the Vagrantfile you want to use.

 Then run the following command to boot up the VM: